larsien/FastAIOnAWSCloud9/readme.md

     ./resize.sh 16

 Run disk resizing script in above link.
 And before running disk resizing, Cloud9 needs to set aws access key and secret key.
-You need configure this things.
+You need to  configure this things.

     aws configure